illinoistech-itm/jhajek/tooling-assignments/tooling-assignment-packer/tooling-assignment-packer.md

 * Appliance Demo Creation
   * Create software appliances and disposable product demos quickly, even with software that changes continuously.

+Packer is a community tool for creating identical machine images for multiple platforms from a single source configuration.
+Packer is lightweight, runs on every major operating system, and is highly performant, creating machine images for multiple platforms in parallel.

+A machine image is a single static unit that contains a pre-configured operating system and installed software which is used to quickly create new running machines.
+Machine image formats change for each platform.
+Some examples include AMIs for EC2, VMDK and VMX files for VMware, and OVF exports for VirtualBox.

 ## Packer HCL2 template

 Lets take a look and see how Packer is able to build virtual machines from a YAML based text file.
 For the sample code used in the next section you can issue the command `git pull` in the jhajek repo you cloned at the beginning of class to get the latest source code samples.
 They will be located in the directory [packer-code-examples](https://github.com/illinoistech-itm/jhajek/tree/master/itmt-430/packer-code-examples "website for packer code exmaple").
 Let us look at the file named: `ubuntu-22041-live-server.pkr.hcl`